thunderbird/webext-docs/tabs.rst

          :name: [``active``]
          :type: (boolean)

          Whether the tab should become the active tab in the window.
 Does not affect whether the window is focused (see :ref:`windows.update`).
-Defaults to ``true``.
+Defaults to :value:`true`.

       .. api-member::